drzel/vim-line-no-indicator/README.md

 let g:line_no_indicator_chars = ['⎺', '⎻', '⎼', '⎽', '⎯'] " on Linux
 ```

-The chars above look different between my mac and ubuntu machines, so the above are the respective defaults.
+The chars above look different between my Mac and Ubuntu machines for some reason, so the above are the respective defaults.
 If neither of these are right for you, [create an issue](https://github.com/drzel/vim-line-no-indicator/issues/new).

 Some other examples: